Imperial College School of Medicine: Six-year MBBS/BSc

-Phase 1

 In Phase 1a students begin by learning the biochemistry underpinning medicine in their first module.
 By the end of Term 1 they move onto their main systems-based medicine module.
 Each system is covered both in Phase 1a and 1b, with a more clinical focus in Phase 1b, building on the scientific basis established in the year prior.

 There is also a module that focuses on the wider determinants of health, looking at social, political, and economical factors which affect patients spanning the first two years of the course.

 Across modules, there are other themes covered such as communication skills, medical ethics, professionalism and law.
 Teaching primarily comprises interactive lectures followed up often by smaller group tutorials.
 Other teaching methods include learning with cadaveric prosection (and later dissection), laboratory practical and clinical skills classes, independent study, and a lot of team-based learning.

 Unique to Phase 1b is a clinical research experience, where students are attached to a medical research team in a company, hospital, or university to learn about and partake in research.

-Phase 1c consists of three eight-week placements - the Medicine in the Community Apprenticeship) (general practice placement), hospital medicine, and surgery.
+Phase 1c consists of three eight-week placements - the Medicine in the Community Apprenticeship (general practice placement), hospital medicine, and surgery.
 Within this, students will rotate through a number of specialties and wards - including a two-week hands-on anaesthetics placement during the surgery rotation.

-Teaching consists of three weeks of induction at the start of the year; in-hospital clinical teaching, tutorials, simulations, history-taking, and examination practice; a mid-weekly central teaching programme delivered by the university, and finally two weeks of intensive consolidation teaching at the end of each placement.
+Teaching consists of three weeks of induction at the start of the year; in-hospital clinical teaching, tutorials, simulations, history-taking, and examination practice; a mid-weekly central teaching program delivered by the university, and finally two weeks of intensive consolidation teaching at the end of each placement.

 Finally, an innovative series of team-based cases integrating the clinical and scientific approach to various common diseases running through the first three years, where students work in, and are assessed, as a team.